GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

 Skaffold Google Cloud Build process differs from the gcloud command `gcloud builds submit`.
 Skaffold will create a list of dependent files and submit a tar file to GCB.
 It will then generate a single step `cloudbuild.yaml` and will start the building process.
-Skaffold does not honors `.gitignore` or `.gcloudignore` exclusions.
+Skaffold does not honor `.gitignore` or `.gcloudignore` exclusions.
 If you need to ignore files use `.dockerignore`.
 Any `cloudbuild.yaml` found will not be used in the build process.